 This is the conduct line of the movie, the magnetism of Elvis drawing Priscilla into his orbit.
 Continuously drawing her in through her wardrobe makeover and the torturing absence when he goes on tour with the suspect of cheating floating in the air.
 This is not, however, a love story.
 The couple is intoxicating and Coppola shoots the scenes so romantically and aesthetically pleasing that audiences could only debate if their relationship is not true.
 This effect is not accidental, but an opportunity to see the world through the lens of the protagonist.
 As Elvis seduces Priscilla, so does Elordi.
 His performance does a tremendous job to do the same with the viewer.

 As Priscilla is in love, the scenario shines bright in vibrant colors, she explodes into happiness as the world around her gives many details.
 Filled with peppermints and the air of the new-Americana dream, it’s like every scene is filled with easter eggs of the swinging sixties.
-As she falls flat into reality, the pressure of a sepia and black and white tone comes into place, another very intentional scenario made by the Priscilla team.
+As she falls flat into reality, the pressure of a sepia and black-and-white tone comes into place, another very intentional scenario made by the Priscilla team.
 The storyline could be defined as an exchange of decisions.
 For the most part, Spaeney seems to not have many lines compared to Elordi, who gives a very “chatterbox” Elvis.
 He shouts words to her, to his friends, to his maid—but keeps quiet to his dad.
 Spaeney, talks through her eyes, first as a naïve young girl, then as wife caught in a storm, ultimately becoming a mother.
 But through the end, Elvis is more and more surrendered to his drug abuse and Priscilla is now dialoguing with other people, another universe exposed, as she makes decisions based on herself.

 Sofia Coppola, is a master in debating complex topics through the subtleness of her characters, but there is a difference between that and underestimating its audience.
 The story happens in repeated situations of abuse and gaslighting to prove a point of the toxic environment the protagonist is in, it’s as if the director is yelling at audiences “this is bad!
 This is bad!” with every scene.
 Yes, Priscilla is voiceless in this Elvis world, but when she finally stands up for herself, it’s almost out of the blue.
 It’s not organically built but abrupt, almost a little odd.
 This issue makes the movie very brusque.
 Yes, she leaves him, good for her!
 But this transformation comes out just 15 minutes before the end credits.
 Coming from a character that is being depicted passive for two-thirds of the movie, it gets a little frustrating how Coppola comes up with a resolution.